-Boeing tells FAA it does not believe 737 MAX wiring should be moved: sources
+Boeing tells FAA it does not believe 737 MAX wiring should be moved -sources

 A company official told Reuters last month Boeing had been working on a design that would separate the wiring bundles, if necessary.
 Moving the bundles could pose further delays to the return of the MAX, however, and Reuters reported Thursday that a key certification test flight was not expected until April or later.

-Three U.S. airlines this week pushed back the resumption of MAX flights from June until August or later.
+Three U.S. airlines this week pushed back the resumption of 737 MAX flights from June until August or later.
+Boeing has estimated U.S. officials would lift a safety ban on the aircraft around mid-year.

-It is unclear whether the European Union Aviation Safety Agency will demand that the 737 MAX wiring bundles be separated.
+It is unclear whether the European Union Aviation Safety Agency will demand the MAX wiring bundles be separated.
 A spokeswoman for the agency on Thursday said regulators were “waiting for additional information from Boeing.”

 Reporting by Eric M. Johnson in Seattle and David Shepardson in Washington; Editing by Chris Reese and Tom Brown